nrenga/symplectic-arxiv18a/kerdock_design/README.md

 # kerdock_design
-MATLAB codes for the 2018 arXiv paper that uses Kerdock codes to construct unitary 2-designs and logical unitary 2-designs.
+MATLAB codes for the 2018 paper that uses Kerdock codes and matrices to construct unitary 2-designs and logical unitary 2-designs.

 To use the scripts and functions in this folder, clone the parent folder (whose link is given below) and add it to your MATLAB path.